Detecting Addison's Disease in Your Dog

 Addison’s disease, named for the 19th century physician who defined this adrenal gland dysfunction, is also known as hypoadrenocorticism or adrenal insufficiency.
-While fatal if left untreated, with appropriate treatment Addison’s can be managed so that affected patients lead normal, active lives.
+Is Addison's Disease fatal to dogs?
+Yes, if left untreated, but with appropriate treatment Addison’s can be managed so that affected patients lead normal, active lives.
 First diagnosed in dogs in the 1950s, it is considered an uncommon canine disorder.
 However, veterinarians who routinely test for Addison’s often find it, suggesting that the illness is not really rare but rather under-diagnosed and under-reported.
 You don’t find Addison’s unless you look for it.
 Some veterinarians speculate that Addison’s disease occurs in dogs at a rate as much as 100 times the rate in humans.

 Aiyana, a three-year-old Italian Greyhound who lives with Lydia Kunzler in Northern Utah, developed symptoms when she was nine months old, but none of the several veterinarians Kunzler consulted could find the cause.